1982 NCAA Division I men's basketball championship game: North Carolina Tar Heels

-The 1981–82 basketball season was Dean Smith's twenty-first as head coach of North Carolina.
+Jordan hitting the game winning shot over the University of Georgetown men's basketball team, led by Patrick Ewing, to win the game.

 The North Carolina Tar Heels were coached by Dean Smith, who was in his twenty-first season as head coach of the Tar Heels.
 This was Smith's fourth national championship game appearance as the coach of North Carolina, after losing in 1968, 1977, and 1981.
 Coach Smith entered the 1981 regular season with what he called the "best class he ever had" to that point in his career with: Buzz Peterson, Warren Martin, Michael Jordan, Lynwood Robinson, and John Brownlee.
 His North Carolina team was named by many as the preseason number one and the favorite to win the national title.
 North Carolina's starting line up consisted of Jimmy Black and Jordan at the guard positions, Matt Doherty and James Worthy in at forward, and Sam Perkins as starting center.

 North Carolina opened their 1981-82 campaign with a win against Kansas at a neutral site in Charlotte, North Carolina.
 After winning five more games, the Tar Heels entered the Cable Car Classic.
 Behind Perkins' 23 points, the Tar Heels managed to win the game, despite being taken to overtime.
 North Carolina advanced to the tournament final where the defeated Santa Clara.
 Wake Forest defeated North Carolina, who was playing without Perkins due to illness, to hand them their first loss of the season.
 The Tar Heels won three more games before losing to Virginia, where they trailed the whole game.
 North Carolina won the remaining games of its regular season.
 The team won the ACC tournament by narrowly defeating Virginia in tournament's championship game, 47-45.

 North Carolina edged James Madison 52-50 in the first round of the NCAA Tournament.
 The Tar Heels beat Alabama in the succeeding round to advance to the regional final against Villanova.
 North Carolina advanced to the Final Four with a 70–60 over Villanova as each starter scored over ten points.
 In the national semifinal, North Carolina was pitted against Houston.
 The Tar Heels opened the game with a 14-0 run.
 Houston overcame the deficit and tied the game at 29 just a few minutes before the half.
 Coming out of halftime, North Carolina went on a 7-2 run and eventually won the game 68-63 after stalling for a significant period of time.